ghotiv/python_rabbitmq_multiprocessing_crawl/README.md

 ###to do

-      can use with the websiete
-      import excel about logistics number and export excel about logistics detail
+      can use with the websiete,datebae:redis,mongodb and so on import excel about logistics number and export excel about logistics detail